 - Your full name, full address, phone, and email address.
 (Families may register for one time slot)

 - A list of the skills and training you wish to present for evaluation

-Once you have registered, you will be contacted with further instruction, including special music or requests for auditions.
+Once you have registered, you will be contacted with further instructions, including special music or requests for auditions.

 Wait List: There will be a wait-list at the audition location for walk-in auditions.
 There is no guarantee that we will be able to see walk-ins.
-Everyone wishing to audition must complete the form to schedule a date and session.
+We strongly recommend everyone wishing to audition complete the form to schedule a date and time.

 What to Bring to your Audition (Standard Requirements):

 - A head-shot (or a recent picture of your face)

 - Any instrument(s) you wish to use for your audition